NYS: Exceptions to Reporting Requirements

 3. The causal relationship of the injury

 However, the WCB recently announced that the provider’s failure to include one or more of the above should not be the sole basis for denying payment.
-According to the WCB, under certain circumstances, one or more of the three required elements may not be necessary or applicable.

-The WCB announced that it may resolve payment disputes in the provider’s favor, when the claims administrator’s only objection to payment is that the narrative report is missing the temporary impairment, work status, or causal relationship.
+According to the WCB, under certain circumstances, one or more of the required elements may not be necessary or applicable.
+The WCB announced that it may resolve payment disputes in the provider’s favor when the claims administrator’s only objection is that the report is missing one of the elements above.

 Read on for details, including exception examples provided by the WCB.